 You can have an implant fitted at any time in your menstrual cycle if it's certain that you're not pregnant.

-If the implant is put in during the first five days of your period you'll be protected from pregnancy immediately.
+If the implant is put in during the first 5 days of your period, you'll be protected from pregnancy immediately.

-If the implant is put in on any other day, you won't be protected from pregnancy for the first seven days after it's been fitted.
+If the implant is put in on any other day, you won't be protected from pregnancy for the first 7 days after it's been inserted.
 You'll need to avoid sex or use additional contraception, such as condoms, during this time.

 The implant is the size of a matchstick.
-It’s placed just under your skin in the inner area of your upper arm.
+It’s placed just under your skin in the side of your upper arm.

-A trained doctor or nurse will give you a local anaesthetic to numb the part of your arm where the implant will go, so it won’t hurt.
+A trained healthcare professional will give you a local anaesthetic to numb the part of your arm where the implant will go, so it won’t hurt.

-It only takes a few minutes to put in and feels similar to having an injection.
-You won’t need any stitches.
+It only takes a few minutes to insert and feels like having an injection.
+You won’t need stitches.

-After it’s been fitted, the doctor or nurse will check your arm to make sure that the implant is in place.
+After it’s been inserted, the healthcare professional will check your arm to make sure the implant's in place.
 You’ll be shown how to feel the implant with your fingers, so you can check it’s in place.

 The area may be tender for a day or two and may be bruised and slightly swollen.
-The doctor or nurse will put a dressing on it to keep it clean and dry and to help reduce the bruising.
+The healthcare professional will put a dressing on it to keep it clean and dry and to help reduce the bruising.
 Keep this dressing on for a few days and try not to knock the area.

 Don’t worry about knocking the implant once the area has healed.
 It shouldn’t break or move around your arm.
 You’ll be able to do normal activities and you won’t be able to see it.

-You don’t need to have a vaginal examination or cervical screening test to have an implant inserted.
+You don’t need a vaginal examination or cervical screening (smear) test to have an implant inserted.

-An implant can be left in place for three years.
-It can be taken out sooner if you decide you want to stop using it.
+An implant can be left in place for 3 years.
+It can be removed sooner if you want to stop using it.

-A specially trained doctor or nurse must take it out.
-The doctor or nurse will feel your arm to locate the implant.
+A specially trained healthcare professional must take it out.
+They'll feel your arm to locate the implant.
 They’ll give you a local anaesthetic injection in the area where the implant is.
-They’ll then make a small cut in your skin and gently pull the implant out.
+They’ll make a small cut in your skin and gently pull the implant out.

 They’ll put a dressing on the arm to keep it clean and dry and to help reduce any bruising.
 Keep this dressing on for a few days.

 It usually only takes a few minutes to remove an implant.
-If the implant has been put in correctly, it shouldn’t be difficult to remove.
+If the implant's been inserted correctly, it shouldn’t be difficult to remove.

 Occasionally, an implant is difficult to feel under the skin and it may not be so easy to remove.
 If this happens, you may be referred to a specialist centre to have it removed with the help of an ultrasound scan.

-If you want to carry on using an implant, the doctor or nurse can put a new one in at the same time.
-You’ll continue to be protected from pregnancy.
+If you want to carry on using an implant, you can get a new one inserted at the same time.
+You’ll then continue to be protected from pregnancy.

-If I have to go into hospital for an operation should I stop using the implant?
+If I need to have an operation, should I stop using the implant?

-No. It isn’t necessary to stop using the implant if you’re having an operation.
-However, it’s always recommended that you tell the doctor that you’re using the implant.
+No. It's not necessary to stop using the implant if you’re having an operation.
+However, it’s always recommended that you mention you're using it.

 You only need to go to the clinic or your general practice if you have any problems with your implant or when it needs to be replaced.

-If you have any problems, questions or want the implant removed, contact your doctor or nurse.
+If you have any problems, questions or want the implant removed, contact healthcare professional.

 This website can only give you general information.
 Our implant information is based on evidence-guided research from the World Health Organization and The Faculty of Sexual and Reproductive Healthcare of the Royal College of Obstetricians and Gynaecologists.